JimmyKenMerchant/raspi_pico/README.md

 * "pedal_roomreverb" is the combination of the reverb (reverberation) and the chorus.
 ADC0 is for the audio input, ADC1 is for the delay time of the reverb, and ADC2 is for the speed of chorus' oscillator.
 There are output modes to change the reflection and the reverb.
 As a result, "pedal_chorus" is like sound reflections of a room.
 I thought the combination with the reverb makes natural reverb in a room.
 The sound of this pedal is like in a tall lobby of a shopping mall, i.e., there is a lot of factors to reflect.
 Whereas, the sound of "pedal_chorus" is like in an open lobby of a hotel.

 * "pedal_distreverb" is the combination of the distortion and the reverb (reverberation).
 ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).
 There are output modes.
 The low state on GPIO14 sets fuzz mode.
 The low state on GPIO15 sets high distortion mode.

+* "pedal_multi" has multiselection.
+You can select 8 pedals by GPIO9 (Bit 0), GPIO10 (Bit 1), and GPIO11 (Bit 2).
+Specifications are the same as each pedal you select.

 ## Technical Notes